 Competing food sources

 Food competition is the biggest barrier to success.
 Things like compost bins, dog biscuit bags, food stores and poultry feeders all provide excellent food sources for rats.
+They have a very good food memory and will tend to go for foods they are used to before trying something else.
+While easier said than done, eliminating food sources is critical when setting up your trap.
+Do you know what the pests are eating?

 Ask yourself the following:

 1. Do I have a constantly available food source?
+Are the rats routinely targeting something on my property?

 2. Can I better secure or eliminate the food source?